-• Compliance with federal and state exempt organization tax laws, including Section 501(c)(3) of the Internal Revenue Code and state laws governing exemptions from real property tax and sales and use tax.
+• Compliance with federal tax laws applicable to exempt organizations, including Section 501(c)(3) of the Internal Revenue Code and state laws governing exemptions from real property tax and sales and use tax.

 • Unrelated business income tax (UBIT) and related issues.

-• Self-dealing and intermediate sanctions issues arising from executive compensation and other arrangements with staff, board members, donors and their families.
+• Self-dealing and intermediate sanctions issues arising from executive compensation and other arrangements with staff, board members, donors, and families.

-• Issues applicable only to private foundations, such as excess business holdings and taxable expenditures.
+• Donor-advised fund matters, including excess business holdings and taxable expenditures.

-• Planned giving arrangements, bargain sales and other types of charitable gifts.
+• Planned giving arrangements, bargain sales, and other types of charitable contributions.

 Governance and Corporate Structure